 Towards including external regressors, \citet{lfn15} found that the inclusion of disaggregated wind speed and temperature (measured at more than 70 weather stations across Germany) leads to improvements of forecasts for EPEX~SPOT hourly day-ahead electricity prices.\footnote{In electricity price forecasting (EPF), one has to control for weather conditions, local economy, and environmental policy \citep{kr05,hrz12}.
 Additionally, EPF is challenging due to complex seasonality (daily, weekly, and yearly), heteroscedasticity, heavy-tails, and sudden price spikes \citep[see][for a recent review]{w14}.}.
-We adapt their framework to allow for long-run dependence which is important for long- and medium-horizon forecasting.
-Similar applications can be found in in power portfolio risk management, derivatives pricing, medium- and long-term contract evaluation, and maintenance scheduling.
-To challenge our forecasts, we provide out-of-sample comparison with several forecasting methods, which include Bayes p.i.'s of \citet{mw16} and bootstrap p.i.'s obtained from methods such as exponential smoothing, neural networks, and regression with auto-correlated errors implemented in the R-package \texttt{forecast} \citep[see][]{hk08}.
+We adapt their framework to allow for long-run dependence which is important for long-horizon and medium-horizon forecasting.
+Similar applications can be found in in power portfolio risk management, derivatives pricing, medium-term and long-term contract evaluation, and maintenance scheduling.
+To challenge our forecasts, we provide out-of-sample comparison with several forecasting methods, which include Bayes PIs of \citet{mw16} and bootstrap PIs obtained from methods such as exponential smoothing, neural networks, and regression with auto-correlated errors implemented in the R-package \texttt{forecast} \citep[see][]{hk08}.

-An interesting advantage of predicting a sum of future values instead of just a single $k$-step ahead prediction is it allows for some weak law of large number to kick in if the horizon length of prediction is large.
-Towards the methodological development and corresponding theoretical advancement, we explore the properties of the quantile-based p.i.'s of \citet{zhou10} in a high-dimensional regression setting.
+An interesting advantage of predicting a sum of future values instead of just a single $k$-step ahead prediction is it allows for some weak law of large numbers to kick in if the horizon length of prediction is large.
+Towards the methodological development and corresponding theoretical advancement, we explore the properties of the quantile-based PIs of \citet{zhou10} in a high-dimensional regression setting.
 First we identify that \citet{zhou10} uses linear processes in their modelling of innovation processes.
 This limits the scope of applicability.
 Using the idea of predictive density and the functional dependence framework as proposed in a seminal paper by \citet{wu05}, we extend the quantile consistency results to a large class of nonlinear processes which includes thresholded/transition autoregressive \citep{ltd03} processes and some nonlinear version of GARCH processes.